NikhilMSeb/ECE445-FA21-Solar/notebooks/sydneyl3/Monitoring Subsystem.md

+## 11/14/2021: I2C Communication with ESP32
-While awaiting PCB orders, it is a good idea to do research on finding some code as to how the ESP32 can read voltage/current readings while also communicating with the ADC isolator and the OLED (I2C)
+**Objectives:** While awaiting PCB orders, it is a good idea to do research on finding some code as to how the ESP32 can read voltage/current readings while also communicating with the ADC isolator and the OLED (I2C)

-Our voltage reading pin is through SCL and SDA from the ADC isolator.
+**Outcome:**: Our voltage reading pin is through SCL and SDA from the ADC isolator.
 There is a [tutorial online](https://microcontrollerslab.com/ads1115-external-adc-with-esp32/) that communicated with an ADS1115 external ADC and it is a 16-bit ADC that can measure voltage at a higher resolution.

 1. Arduino IDE will program the ESP32 and we would have to look up and install the library of our ADC [MCP3428-E/SL](https://ww1.microchip.com/downloads/en/DeviceDoc/22226a.pdf)
 ).
 It is also 16-bit.